rbontekoe/BAWJ/docs/src/chapter6.md

 The code first starts with loading DataFrames in a try-catch block.
 When the statement `using DataFrames` throws an error then it starts the package manager and loads the package.

 The high order functions `map` and `filter` are used.
 [High order functions](https://sodocumentation.net/julia-lang/topic/6955/higher-order-functions) use functions as arguments and operates on collections.
-The functions are mostly anonymous is the form of `x -> <expression using x>` where `x` is a consecutive element of the collection.
+The functions are mostly anonymous in the form of `x -> <expression using x>` where `x` is a consecutive element of the collection.

 ```julia
 using Pkg